kuddai/blog/_drafts/2018-04-25-modelling-brains.md

 ---

 Why is it important?
+What could be done with the model?
 How is it done?
 How do we know it is accurate?
 What does it think?
 ?
+Ethical issues.